gazebosim/docs/migrating_gazebo_classic_ros2_packages.md

 ## Bridge ROS topics

-The plugins in `gazebo_ros_pkgs` are Gazebo plugins that are also ROS nodes.
-In contrast, interfacing with ROS in `ros_gz` is mainly done through topic bridges.
+In Gazebo Classic, communication with ROS is enabled by plugins in `gazebo_ros_pkgs` that directly interface with the simulator.
+In contrast, in the new Gazebo, communication with ROS is mainly done through topic bridges provided by `ros_gz`.
 The bridge node is a generic node that bridges topics between `gz-transport` and ROS 2.

-To create the bridge, we first create a `yaml` file that contains the topic names and their mappings.
+To create the bridge, we'll use a `yaml` file that contains the topic names and their mappings.
 We'll add a new directory `params` in `turtlebot3_gazebo` and create `turtlebot3_waffle_bridge.yaml` with the following content:

 ```yaml
 # gz topic published by the simulator core